wimmyteam/travel_screening_strategies/README.md

 # travel_screening_strategies

-This repository contains the code used in [Clifford and Quilty et al. (2020)](https://www.medrxiv.org/content/10.1101/2020.07.24.20161281v2) - *Strategies to reduce the risk of SARS-CoV-2 re-introduction from international travellers*. **This article is not yet peer reviewed**.
+This repository contains the R code used in [Clifford and Quilty et al. (2020)](https://www.medrxiv.org/content/10.1101/2020.07.24.20161281v2) - *Strategies to reduce the risk of SARS-CoV-2 re-introduction from international travellers*. **This article is not yet peer reviewed**.

 This code can be downloaded as a ZIP file or cloned/forked as a github repository.